MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster-powershell.md

 To connect to the servers, you must first have network connectivity, be joined to the same domain or a fully trusted domain, and have local administrative permissions to the servers.

-Open PowerShell and use either the fully-qualified domain name or the IP address of the server you want to connect to.
+Open PowerShell and use either the fully qualified domain name or the IP address of the server you want to connect to.
 You'll be prompted for a password after you run the following command on each server.

 For this example, we assume that the servers are named Server1, Server2, Server3, and Server4: